Dental Practice Software Development Company

 Established dental practice management platforms handle core scheduling, charting, and billing well for most practices.
 Custom software is the right choice when: you're a DSO with multi-location requirements the platform doesn't support well; your patient engagement and recall automation needs exceed the platform's built-in tools; you need integrations the platform doesn't offer; you want to build a patient loyalty or membership programme connected to your clinical and billing data; or you're building a dental technology product to sell to other practices.
 For most single-location practices, the established platforms are the right answer.
 For groups and DSOs with integration and automation requirements, custom development often pays for itself in staff time savings and patient retention improvement.

-HIPAA compliance requires appropriate technical, physical, and administrative safeguards across the software and the organisation using it.
-On the technical side, we build on HIPAA-eligible infrastructure (AWS or Google Cloud with executed BAA agreements), implement role-based access controls, maintain comprehensive audit logs, enforce encryption for data in transit and at rest, and design data retention and deletion workflows that meet HIPAA requirements.
-We are not a HIPAA compliance consultant -- your legal and compliance team should review the full requirements for your operation.
+HIPAA compliance requires technical, physical, and administrative safeguards across the software and the organisation using it.
+On the technical side, we build on HIPAA-eligible infrastructure (AWS or Google Cloud with executed BAA agreements), implement role-based access controls, maintain full audit logs, enforce encryption for data in transit and at rest, and design data retention and deletion workflows that meet HIPAA requirements.
+We're not a HIPAA compliance consultant.
+Your legal and compliance team should review the full requirements for your operation.
 Our software architecture provides the technical foundation; your policies and staff training complete the compliance programme.

-A focused patient scheduling and communication system typically runs $35,000--$65,000.
-A full practice management platform with scheduling, HIPAA-compliant records, dental charting, insurance billing, recall automation, and a loyalty programme typically runs $80,000--$150,000.
+A focused patient scheduling and communication system typically runs $35,000 to $65,000.
+A full practice management platform with scheduling, HIPAA-compliant records, dental charting, insurance billing, recall automation, and a loyalty programme typically runs $80,000 to $150,000.
 Multi-location DSO platforms with complex integration requirements are scoped individually.
 Cost depends on the number of locations, integration complexity, and feature scope.
-We price every project at fixed cost, agreed before development starts, with no hourly billing.
+Every project is priced at fixed cost, agreed before development starts, with no hourly billing.

 Yes.
-Most modern digital imaging systems -- including major intraoral camera and digital X-ray platforms -- support DICOM or have vendor-provided integration APIs.
-Integration connects the imaging system to the patient record so images captured during an appointment are automatically attached to the correct visit record, visible to clinical staff without switching systems.
+Most modern digital imaging systems, including major intraoral camera and digital X-ray platforms, support DICOM or have vendor-provided integration APIs.
+Integration connects the imaging system to the patient record so images captured during an appointment attach automatically to the correct visit record, visible to clinical staff without switching systems.
 Where a vendor exposes a file-based output rather than an API, we build the ingestion pipeline that imports images into the patient record with the correct metadata.
 The imaging integration scope is defined during discovery because the approach depends on the specific imaging system and the version in use at the practice.

 What clients say